Sel-ina/My-Art-Projects/README.md

 <img src="Mine.png" width=500>

 Lastly, I drew this piece for my beginning art final.
+This piece took approximately five hours to make and this holds a meaning that is dear to my life.
+If you know me, you would know that I love sleeping, so in this piece, I drew a person sleeping and the background is the dream that the person is having.
+I view dreams as an escape from reality; even if your life is awesome, dreams still allow you to try something you can't do in real life!